stackblitz/webcontainer-core/README.md

 While many binaries are now available as WASMs, many still need to be converted over.
 These also tie into the webcontainer-registry for seamlessly swapping out legacy binaries with their corresponding WebAssembly counterparts during installs.

 ## Test compatibility of new toolchains
 It's important for us to identify toolchains that are currently broken so our team can investigate & release runtime compatiblity improvements.
-Follow our [supported frameworks guide](https://github.com/stackblitz/webcontainer-core/blob/main/Supported_frameworks.md) to help test new frameworks and provide feedback.
+If you wan to help test new frameworks and provide feedback:

+1. Go to <a href="https://stackblitz.com/fork/node" target="_blank">our node starter</a>
+2. Add a dependency to the framework you wanna try out by using `npm i ${framework}`
+3. Add the necessary files to the stackblitz example.
+4. See if it works!

+If it works, great!
+Feel free to contact us on [Discord](https://discord.gg/stackblitz) or [Twitter](https://twitter.com/stackblitz) and let us know!

+If it doesn't work, you can file an issue by clicking the button in the editor or by creating an issue on this repo and we will try and figure out what went wrong.

+In both cases: Thanks for helping us!

 ## Enable live environments for open source projects